georust/rinex/rinex-cli/doc/qc.md

 There are a few differences people who are very familiar with `teqc` must take into account when using our command line interface.

+## Similarities with `teqc`

+We share similarities with `teqc` which will prove convenient
+to advanced "teqc" users.
+Among them:

+* Quick GNSS filters (`-G`, `-R`, ...) still exist
+* In augmented mode, `-no_orbit X` is feasible if you know how to operate the [preprocessor](doc/preprocessing.md)
+* Similar position anlysis and reporting
+* Similar signals analysis and reporting

 ## Differences with `teqc`

 Unlike teqc we are not limited to RINEX V2, V3 and V4 Observations are fully supported.

 Unlike teqc we expect the user to provide the file context himself.
-There is not such thing as auto determining possible Navigation context in predefined folders.
-This tool expects all files to be provided with an argument
+We do not have the ability to browse and search for Navigation context for examples.
+Although we support as many Navigation files to be specified, when the _augmented_ mode is being activated.
+This allows for example Glonass and other NAV context to be correctly defined.

 1. `--fp [FILE]` for the Observation file
 2. `--nav [FILE1] [FILE2]..` for secondary Navigation files

-Like most UNAVCO tools, we will generate products in a dedicated folder.
+We will generate products in a dedicated folder.

 The current behavior is to use the [product](https://github.com/gwbres/rinex/tree/rinex-cli/product)